moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ---

-# 1.2.5 The Continent's Land Cover
+### 1.2.5 The Continent's Land Cover
-The Land cover dataset contains interesting information on Biomass carbon, Forest, Forests loss, and Land use.
+The land cover dataset contains interesting information about biomass carbon, forests, forest loss, and land use.

-Explore this dataset to find relationships between any activitiees such as cropland and forest lost etc.
+Explore this data set to find the relationship between any activities (such as cultivated land and forest loss, etc.).

 In the case where you can't find complete one-file datasets, try merging or filtering some the dataset to get the data of interest.